awsdocs/aws-dms-step-by-step/doc_source/chap-mariadb2auroramysql.provisioningmariadb.md

 # Set up MariaDB as a source database<a name="chap-mariadb2auroramysql.provisioningmariadb"></a>

-To provision MariaDB as a source database, download [Mariadb\_CF\.zip with the yaml template](http://docs.aws.amazon.com/dms/latest/sbs/samples/Mariadb_CF.zip)\.
+To provision MariaDB as a source database, download [Mariadb\_CF\.zip with the YAML template](http://docs.aws.amazon.com/dms/latest/sbs/samples/Mariadb_CF.zip)\.
 This AWS CloudFormation template creates an Amazon RDS for MariaDB instance with the required parameters\.

 1. On the [AWS Management Console](https://console.aws.amazon.com), under **Services**, choose **CloudFormation**\.